tribblelab/bomarea_repro/README.md

 4. **Finish the RevBayes analysis**

-    - In the original RevBayes window, execute the two remaining lines after the `->` prompt.
+    - In the original RevBayes window, execute the two remaining lines after the `->` prompt
     - This will:
-      - Calculate ancestral states (pie charts at phylogenetic nodes).
+      - Calculate ancestral states (pie charts at phylogenetic nodes)
-      - Output a tree file for visualization.
+      - Output a tree file for visualization

 5. **Output**

-    - You should now have a file called `infl_type_ase_ard.tree` in your output folder.
+    - You should now have a file called `infl_type_ase_ard.tree` in your output folder

 ## Step 3: Plot the Phylogenetic Tree